eriksank/nacl-cli/README.md

 ...
 ```

-The native archives in the `lib` subfolder:
+The native archives will be in the `lib` subfolder:

 ```
 $ ls .luapak/lib/lua/5.1